What is differential geometry: curves and surfaces: Normal vector and orientation

 \section{Normal vector and orientation}

-A unit vector that is normal to $\T_p$ is usually denoted by $\Norm(p)$; it is uniquely defined up to sign.
-A surface $\Sigma$ is called \emph{oriented} if it is equipped with a unit normal vector field $\Norm$; that is, a continuous map $p\mapsto \Norm(p)$ such that $\Norm(p)\perp\T_p$ and $|\Norm(p)|=1$ for any $p$.
-The choice of the field $\Norm$ is called the {}\emph{orientation} of $\Sigma$.
+A surface $\Sigma$ is called \emph{oriented} if it is equipped with a unit normal vector field $\Norm$ or \emph{normal field}; that is, a continuous map $p\mapsto \Norm(p)$ such that $\Norm(p)\perp\T_p$ and $|\Norm(p)|=1$ for any~$p$.
+The choice of the field $\Norm$ is called the {}\emph{orientation} of~$\Sigma$.
 A surface $\Sigma$ is called {}\emph{orientable} if it can be oriented.
-Note that each orientable surface admits two orientations: $\Norm$ and $-\Norm$.
+Each orientable surface admits two orientations: $\Norm$ and $-\Norm$.

 Let $\Sigma$ be a smooth oriented surface with unit normal field $\Norm$.
 The map $\Norm\:\Sigma\to \mathbb{S}^2$ defined by $p\mapsto \Norm(p)$ is called the \emph{spherical map} or \emph{Gauss map}.